Openhab-Nodes/website/content/en/developer/frontend_apps.md

 It consists of only 3 html pages, one for the settings, one for logging in and one that shows the actual dashboard screen.
 The Dashboard App is developed with html, scss for styling (transpiled to css) and svelte for the javascript part.

 A user can create and switch between multiple dashboards.
-Those boards are stored on the openHAB X system via the *User-Inferface-Storage IO Service*.
+Those boards are stored on the OHX system via the *User-Inferface-Storage IO Service*.

 The *Tiles* that a Dashboard consists of are [custom web components](https://developers.google.com/web/fundamentals/web-components/customelements).
 A custom component is used like any other html tag.
 The tag for a Switch Thing property looks like this for example: